 - 1. Filing a police report with the Office of Public Safety or requesting a report from another law enforcement agency be sent to the Office of Public Safety. - 2.
 Complete a University incident report form at www.wcupa.edu/conduct.
-Various report types are included from general conduct reports, student group misconduct, and sexual misconduct.
-The sexual misconduct form can be used to file a complaint against a student or student group for violations of the Sexual Misconduct Policy.
-The University designee will determine whether further fact finding is needed and whether there is enough information to file conduct violations and what type of hearing process will be appropriate for the allegations.
+Various report types are included from general conduct reports, student group misconduct, and sexual misconduct (See B. Filing a Sexual Misconduct Incident Report).
+Once a report is filed, the University designee will determine whether further fact finding is needed and whether there is enough information to file conduct violations and what type of hearing process will be appropriate for the allegations.
 In the event a group member becomes aware of an incident, the student group member(s) should inform the on campus university advisor/coach immediately, with the following points in mind: - An advisor/coach who is employed by the University is required to submit an incident report for any information that is shared with them. - An advisor/coach not employed by the University is not required to report information to the University; however, the student member(s) should also report the incident to a University official.